Michae1CC/aws-cdk-examples/route53-dnssec-enabled/README.md

 ---

-### Adding a DS Record to the Apex Domain's Parent Zone

 Now comes perhaps the most complex part of enabling DNSSEC, adding a DS Record for the apex domain to it's parent domain.
 Since I'm using an apex domain of `awscdkeg.net`, the parent domain will be the `.net` top level domain.
 This step will vary on the domain's registrar.
 This AWS dev docs page provides details on how the DS Records should be added for different registrars: <https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/dns-configuring-dnssec-enable-signing.html#dns-configuring-dnssec-chain-of-trust>.
-Remember to wait for at least the previous zone’s maximum TTL.
+Remember to wait for at least the zone’s maximum TTL.
 If you've used Route53 as a registrar (like me), to enter a DS Record simply open the hosted zone in Route 53 and select the 'View information to create a DS Record'.